 From Al Balad, head to the Citadel.One of the highlights of Amman is the Citadel.
 You can also kill two birds with one stone when you visit it.
 First of all, you have amazing views because the Citadel is located on Citadel Hill, known as Jabal al-Qal’a, and this is amazing for watching the sunset and even staying after it has set.

 Also, the Citadel is one of the most ancient places to visit in Amman, and you can visit the museum and learn all about the history of the city.

 Opening hours vary, so check them out before your visit.

 In the evening, check out Rainbow Street.
 It was a little less spectacular during the day, but at night, this is where you want to be.Have dinner, drinks – there are so many bars.
 Also, check out the side streets for beautiful cafes, restaurants, and street art.
 I personally really enjoyed it in the evening, so come here to end your day (you can head to Rainbow Street after your visit from the Citadel).

 My favorite side street was Ahmad Bin Toloon Street with the prettiest street art, cafes, restaurants, and decoration.

 There is quite a lot of street art in the downtown area.
 I made the mistake of walking all the way from the Boulevard to Al Balad, thinking there would be a lot going on.
 Funnily, there wasn’t.

 However, there was a lot of street art that you should check out, and it is probably not what you would expect in a city like this – often with a political message.

-Above mentioned places/activities can be done one one day in Amman – if you have more time you can do some of the following activities in/near Amman.
+Above mentioned places/activities can be done in one day in Amman.
+If you have more time, you can do some of the following activities in/near Amman.

 THINGS TO DO IN AMMAN IN 2 DAYS